 In America, you cannot be forced to carry a pregnancy to term.
 You also have the right to bear arms in line with the 2nd Amendment.
 The common denominator here is that in both examples, a lot of people would tell the state to shove it because federal law is the law of the land and using state law to confuse people is irresponsible governance regardless of how strongly one believes in the cause.

 But moving forward, let’s look at the actual demographics of women being harassed by these mandates.
-Not that any of this matters because the law is the law, but the RRWC provided procedures for 1264 women .
+Not that any of this matters because the law is the law, but the RRWC provided procedures for 1264 women in 2014.
 The majority of these were for North Dakotans, but there were also Minnesotans, and South Dakotans.
 The majority were already raising children.
 Over a third of patients were over the age of 30.
 The same proportion had at least completed an associate’s degree with some completing advanced degrees.
 More than 120 patients were married and had opted not to have additional children in the marriage.
 Nearly 2/3 had had no previous procedures, so it’s not a stretch to extrapolate that abortion is not viewed as a go-to method of birth control.

 I’ve got 14 months left until I hit the big 30, but I know a hell of a lot more than I did about myself and the world than I did ten years ago.
 I don’t think this required script is aimed me per se, because I am actively telling the state to shove it on this issue because I understand the politics behind it.
 I don’t have any kids, but I’m guessing that if I did, I’d be reasonably well equipped to understand I might not be in a position to have another.
 Assuming women don’t know what they are doing with their own bodies is condescending and insulting.